-Hopefully all these details manage to paint a better picture of the anticipated costs for living in Romania in any of its beautiful cities: expect the larger ones to be more expensive, though, mostly due to higher rent.
+Hopefully all these details manage to paint a better picture of the anticipated costs of living in Romania in any of its beautiful cities.
+Expect the larger ones to be more expensive, though, mostly due to higher rent costs.

-Furthermore, if you are already living in Romania – and have been here for a while to at least have an estimate of your total monthly expenses, don’t hesitate to do so (you can even use a fake name in case you’re a regular of this blog and you don’t want me or the readers to know who you are).
+Furthermore, if you are already living in Romania – and have been here for a while to at least have an estimate of your total monthly expenses, don’t hesitate to do so and share your numbers in the comments section below.
+It’s highly appreciated!

 - What Is the Minimum and Average Salary in Romania in 2023?
 [Updated] - September 18, 2023